nalbarr/hello-luke-java/README.md

 I am dividing them into 3 categories: 1) basic, 2) advanced, 3) go pro

+## Tools, etc.
+We will start all exercises very simple with projects based on a console program, simple main() entry point before introducing too much other "stuff".
+However, the goal is to get your exposure and fluent with leading edge methods and tools over time.

 ### Basic
 These projects are based on what we explore step by step, question by question and not specifically directed but show your personal journey and evolution.